Eng-Jasper/eng-jasper.github.io/_pages/Awards.md

 My recognition was based on:

-- Leading the Energy and Embedded Systems Club (Jan–Nov 2024)
+- Leading the Energy and Embedded Systems Club (Jan–Nov 2024).

-- Serving as a Teaching Assistant for power electronics courses
+- Serving as a Teaching Assistant for power electronics courses.

-- Initiating original research on thyristor turn-off modeling in Simulink
+- Initiating original research on thyristor turn-off modeling in Simulink.

-- Contributing to Project UMURIRO, where I developed algorithms for PMU analysis and trained engineers at Rwanda Energy Group
+- Contributing to Project UMURIRO, where I developed algorithms for PMU analysis and trained engineers at Rwanda Energy Group.